Foggalong/col-quarto-slides/README.md

 # COL Quarto Slides

 Template for using [Quarto](https://quarto.org/) to create 'accessible by default' presentations that involve maths or code.
-The default applies [Centre for Open Learning](https://col.ed.ac.uk/) branding.
+The default applies [Centre for Open Learning](https://col.ed.ac.uk/) branding and can be previewed through [GitHub pages](https://foggalong.github.io/col-quarto-slides).

 ## Rendering Outputs